MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-sharing-and-group-call-pickup.md

 ## Limitations

+A given user can only be the owner of one call group.
 Each configured call group can have a maximum of 25 users or 32,768 characters.
 A given user can be a member of maximum 25 call groups.

 Note that mobile devices will only get notified if they're set for banner and ringtone.